-The Trustees consider the main risk to be that of the assets being insufficient to meet the Fund's liabilities as they fall due.
-The Trustees have assessed the likelihood of undesirable financial outcomes arising in the future.
+The Trustees consider the main risk to be that of the assets being insufficient to meet the Plan's liabilities as they fall due.
+In setting the investment strategy, prudency margins have been built into the assumed returns, although the Trustees recognise there can be no guarantee over the returns that will be achieved.

-Investment policies are set with the aim of having sufficient and appropriate assets to cover the Fund's Technical Provisions, and with the need to avoid undue contribution rate volatility.
+Investment policies are set with the aim of having sufficient and appropriate assets to cover the Plan's Technical Provisions, and with the need to avoid undue contribution rate volatility.

 In determining their investment strategy, the Trustees received advice from the investment consultant.
-The Trustees have based the investment strategy on this advice, along with the expected returns underlying the most recent actuarial valuation.
+The Trustees have based the investment strategy on analysis involving the expected returns underlying the most recent actuarial valuation and the Plan's cashflow profile.

-Although the Trustees acknowledge that the main risk is that the Fund will have insufficient assets to meet its liabilities, the Trustees recognise other contributory risks, including the following.
+Although the Trustees acknowledge that the main risk is that the Plan will have insufficient assets to meet its liabilities, the Trustees recognise other contributory risks, including the following.
 Namely the risk:

-- Associated with the differences in the sensitivity of asset and liability values to changes in financial and demographic factors. - Of the Fund having insufficient liquid assets to meet its immediate liabilities. - Of the investment managers failing to achieve the required rate of return. - Due to the lack of diversification of investments. - Of failure of the Fund's Sponsoring Employer to meet its obligations.
+- Associated with the differences in the sensitivity of asset and liability values to changes in financial and demographic factors. - Of the Plan having insufficient liquid assets to meet its immediate liabilities. - Of the investment managers failing to achieve the required rate of return. - Due to the lack of diversification of investments. - Of failure of the Plan's Sponsoring Employer to meet its obligations.